Description

 : A GpuBuffer<T>

 containing the vertices to be drawn.
-This buffer should be filled with vertex data before calling this method.
+This buffer should be populated with vertex data before calling this method.

 material